dplas/document/docs/source/index.rst

 ..
 They are transformed from section titles after parsing.
 - Create a PlayReady, Widevine, Primetime and Marlin CENC encrypted MPEG-DASH manifest and files using Bento4 packager.

- + Provides single-encryption workflow for playback on
+- Provides single-encryption workflow for playback on:

   - Desktops
   - Android 4.3+